 Is there anything worse than hard, dry, crunchy Rice Krispie Treats?
 Why does this happen?
 The answer is in how the marshmallows are cooked.
 When you melt the butter and marshmallows over the stove, the marshmallows have a tendency to get too hot.
-If the marshmallows cook too long the texture of the sugar changes and your treats will turn out hard and dry.
-Cooking them in the microwave allows you to control the temperature better.
-Another tip for keeping your krispies soft and chewy is to use fresh bags of mini marshmallows.
+If the marshmallows cook too long, the texture of the sugar changes and your treats will turn out hard and dry.
+Cooking them in the microwave allows you to control the temperature better and cooks it at a low heat.
+Another tip for keeping your crispy rice treats soft and chewy is to use fresh bags of mini marshmallows.
 Don’t grab the bag that has been sitting in the back of your cupboard.
 Trust me, fresh marshmallows make a huge difference in the texture!

 This is a no-frills, basic recipe, but feel free to take them to the next level and add anything you would like to them including: